 Now, you know what was driving Sydney’s behavior.
 She lacks a sense of continuity in her connection to the girls she wants to befriend.
 This gives you information so you can choose how best to support Sydney moving forward.

 What would change if you and your child/student/client understood the factors beneath their behavior?
 What would be possible if you engaged with your children from a place of curiosity instead of control?

-In the Emotion Guide Collective, our first value is curiosity.
+In the Growing Up Confident Collective, our first value is curiosity.
 It is one of the ways we guide children through their big emotions.

 Thank you for your work with helping kids.
 It really does take a village and I’m glad to be in the village with you.

 I’d love to hear your thoughts, ideas, or questions.
 You can post them below.

-We’ll also be connecting and having deeper discussions on this topic in our community, the Emotion Guide Collective.
+We’ll also be connecting and having deeper discussions on this topic in our community, the Growing Up Confident Collective.